coalio/rfscss/README.md

 In case of multiple `?` _wildcards_ in the same _match string_, they are placed in the order they are captured.

 If a selector does not match any of the rules specified in the .rfscss file, this selector **will be ignored**.
-If you wish to include all selectors, you must be either _very specific_ or include a `#` or `?` rule that will match anything just-in-case.
+If you wish to include all selectors/rules, you must be either _very specific_ or include a `#` or `?` rule that will match anything just-in-case.

 Keep in mind that the right arrow used to separate the rules **also counts as a special character.** If you wish to compare it against a selector you must escape it as `-\>`, otherwise you'll receive an error while parsing the _.rfscss_ file.